 GeneCards Summary for SETD7 Gene

-SETD7 (SET Domain Containing Lysine Methyltransferase 7) is a Protein Coding gene.
-Among its related pathways are Chromatin organization and p53 pathway (Pathway Interaction Database).
-GO annotations related to this gene include p53 binding and protein-lysine N-methyltransferase activity.
+SETD7 (SET Domain Containing 7, Histone Lysine Methyltransferase) is a Protein Coding gene.
+Among its related pathways are Chromatin organization and Lysine degradation.
+Gene Ontology (GO) annotations related to this gene include p53 binding and protein-lysine N-methyltransferase activity.
 An important paralog of this gene is RSPH10B.

 Lysine methyltransferases are enyzmes that catalyze the transfer of methyl groups from S-adenosylmethionine (SAM) to the lysine residues on histones, particularly histones H3 and H4.
 The dysregulation of this methylation is critical in the development of cancer.